 Have documented company values and a clear brand narrative.
 Everyone, from the executives to the janitor, should know what your company holds close to your heart.
 And your actions should demonstrate it.

 Speaking of values, CSR activities are important.
 Today’s workforce (particularly millennials and Gen Z), want to work with companies with a triple bottom line.
 Corporate social responsibility alone can reduce employee turnover by 50%.
-You can take this even further by empowering them to participate through employee volunteering or other initiatives to promote more eco-conscious behaviour.
+You can take this even further by empowering them to participate through employee volunteering or other initiatives to promote more eco-conscious behavior.

-A study by Deloitte showed that company-powered volunteering has a direct, positive impact on how employees see their company.
+Real Example: A study by Deloitte showed that company-powered volunteering has a direct, positive impact on how employees see their company.
 You can use platforms like Alaya to streamline and manage these initiatives.

 When transparency exists at all levels: from employee salaries to business strategies, it helps build trust in the company.
 This works because it helps employees understand the why of what they’re doing.
 They understand the company’s vision as well as how it plans to get there.

 Real Example: Workplace transparency has been proven to increase employee engagement, and even improve employees’ opinions about their bosses (which reduces turnover).
 It’s also proven to lower stress; as Qualtrics—a US-based research software company—found out through their practice of radical transparency.

 Transparency is good to get a full view of what’s happening in the business.
 To trust management and the company.
 But employees still need to build trust among one another.
 That’s where team-building engagement activities come in.